 - Bake: Bake the cakes on very high heat for about 12–14 minutes.

-Baking vs Sautéing on Stove: Some cook crab cakes on the stove, but I heavily prefer the baking method.
+Baking vs. Sautéing: Some cook crab cakes on the stove, but I prefer the baking method.
 When cooked on the stove, crab cakes are often flattened into patties so the center cooks.
-For thick jumbo-style crab cakes, I recommend baking them at a high oven temperature.
+For thick jumbo-style crab cakes, I recommend baking them in the oven at a high temperature.
 They cook very quickly and remain extra plump.

 Types of Crab Meat